Skip to main content

 Policy file format

-Place .cedar files in your policy directory (default: ./policies or the built-in policies/base/).
+Place .cedar files in your policy directory.
+Built-in policies are organized into 11 domain-based packs (destructive-ops, secrets, supply-chain, infrastructure, code-execution, data-exfiltration, file-integrity, database, git-safety, mcp-safety, agent-governance).
 Each file can contain multiple rules grouped by theme.

 Annotations